 TRAINS IN EUROPE

-TRAINS IN NORTH AMERICA
+TRAINS IN THE U.S.

 You will also be able to carry small bags or handbags (no larger than 12″ x 12″ x 12″) and medication separately to this allowance.
 Items are stored in overhead luggage racks or rails at the end of carriages.

 Some trains offer a checked baggage service.
-You may check two additional bags for free, and pay for two more.
-Please speak with our Rail Experts for more information regarding this service.
+You may check up to four bags — two for free and two paid.
+Please speak with our Rail Experts for more information regarding checking your bags for your journey.